 Mobile Combustion – Emissions from on-site fossil fuel combustion from equipment owned or operated by Stanford that may move, such as gasoline or diesel-powered vehicles, trucks, and buses.

-Fugitive – Emissions of gases from the operation or maintenance used in on-site equipment.
-At Stanford, these are primarily emissions from HVAC units, chillers, refrigerators, and freezers.
+Fugitive – Emissions of chemicals or gases from the operation or maintenance used in on-site equipment owned by Stanford.
+These are primarily emissions from equipment like HVAC units, chillers, refrigerators, freezers, and laboratory research.

-Purchased Electricity, Market-Based – Emissions that occur off-site from electricity purchased from utility providers.
+Purchased Electricity – Emissions that occur off-site from electricity purchased from utility providers.
 At Stanford, this electricity is used to power equipment at facilities owned and operated by the university.

-Purchased Heating, Market-Based – Emissions that occur off-site from heating purchased from utility providers.
-At Stanford, these are emissions from the heating used in buildings that the university leases from others.
+Purchased Heating – Emissions that occur off-site from heating purchased from utility providers.
+These are emissions from the equivalent natural gas therms used in a small number of buildings that the university leases from others where metered natural gas data is unavailable.